-- 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - 2.
-Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
-Neither the name of the University nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+- 1. Redistributions of source code must retain the copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - 3.
+All advertising materials mentioning features or use of this software must display the following acknowledgement: